-Amazon RDS manages the work involved in setting up a relational database, from provisioning the infrastructure capacity you request to installing the database software.
-Once your database is running on its own DB Instance, Amazon RDS automates common administrative tasks, such as performing backups and patching the database software that powers your DB Instance.
-For optional Multi-AZ deployments (currently supported for MySQL and Oracle database engines), Amazon RDS also manages synchronous data replication across Availability Zones and automatic failover.
+Amazon RDS manages the work involved in setting up a relational database: from provisioning the infrastructure capacity you request to installing the database software.
+Once your database is up and running, Amazon RDS automates common administrative tasks such as performing backups and patching the software that powers your database.
+With optional Multi-AZ deployments, Amazon RDS also manages synchronous data replication across Availability Zones with automatic failover.

 Since Amazon RDS provides native database access, you interact with the relational database software as you normally would.
 This means you're still responsible for managing the database settings that are specific to your application.
 You'll need to build the relational schema that best fits your use case and are responsible for any performance tuning to optimize your database for your application’s workflow.

 Amazon Web Services provides a number of database alternatives for developers.
-Amazon RDS enables you to run a fully featured relational database while offloading database administration; Amazon SimpleDB provides simple index and query capabilities with seamless scalability; Amazon DynamoDB is a fully managed NoSQL database service that offers fast and predictable performance with seamless scalability; and using one of our many relational database AMIs on Amazon EC2 and Amazon EBS allows you to operate your own relational database in the cloud.
+Amazon RDS enables you to run a fully featured relational database while offloading database administration.
+Using one of our many relational database AMIs on Amazon EC2 allows you to manage your own relational database in the cloud.
 There are important differences between these alternatives that may make one more appropriate for your use case.
-See Running Databases on AWS for guidance on which solution is best for you.
+See Cloud Databases with AWS for guidance on which solution is best for you.

-Once your DB Instance is available, you can retrieve its endpoint via the DB Instance description in the AWS Management Console or DescribeDBInstance API.
-Using this endpoint you can construct the connection string required to connect directly with your DB Instance using your favorite database tool or programming language.
-In order to allow network requests to your running DB Instance, you will need to authorize access.
+Once your DB instance is available, you can retrieve its endpoint via the DB instance description in the AWS Management Console, DescribeDBInstances API or describe-db-instances command.
+Using this endpoint you can construct the connection string required to connect directly with your DB instance using your favorite database tool or programming language.
+In order to allow network requests to your running DB instance, you will need to authorize access.
 For a detailed explanation of how to construct your connection string and get started, please refer to our Getting Started Guide.

 - RDS for MySQL: No limit imposed by software